 Electric Invisible fences

 What is more, you may also want to include a DIY dig pit inside the pen.
-To make your dog happy by letting him dig where he can.
+Make your dog happy by letting him dig where he can.
 However, if you are looking for a temporary solution, you can find a lot of portable playpens.
 They are excellent if you are traveling with your pet.
 And it serves well when you want to keep your dog safely contained.